Trust disputes

 Common assets in a trust, called trust property, include cash, securities, business interests, real estate and life insurance policies.

-Under the Limitations of Actions Act 1974 (Qld), there is a six-year time limit for a beneficiary to take action against a trustee, unless the action is related to fraud, or to the recovery of trust property or proceeds of trust property.
+Under the Limitations of Actions Act 1974 (Qld), there is a six-year time limit for a beneficiary to take action against a trustee unless the action is related to fraud or the recovery of trust property or proceeds of trust property.

 In most instances, for a trustee to be removed from a trust, it needs to be proven that removal is needed: